Haunted Garage: Subsequent reunions and retirement (1995–2021)

 In the years following their disbandment, Flyswatter attempted several times to revive Haunted Garage with varying line-ups of old and new members, the first reunion taking place at the Whisky a Go Go in 1995.
 In 2001, after contributing music to the Full Moon Features zombie film The Dead Hate the Living!, Flyswatter and Godhead reformed the band again for a reunion show, appearing on an episode of actor Clint Howard's short-lived web series The Clint Howard Variety Show to announce their intentions of returning to touring and recording, though these plans ultimately never came to fruition.
 Haunted Garage's last one-off reunion show was held at Safari Sam's in Los Angeles on June 16, 2008, marking the final time Godhead performed with the band.

 In 2013, Flyswatter formed a new version of Haunted Garage with himself as the sole original member, performing the first of a series of shows at Los Angeles' California Institute of Abnormalarts on October 5, 2013, followed by a co-headlining appearance alongside The Dickies at the Long Beach Zombie Walk.
 This incarnation of the band continued performing regularly throughout the Los Angeles area, and in August 2015, began recording an EP under the production of Paul Roessler, Haunted Garage's first recorded material in twelve years and first studio release since 1991.
 The EP, entitled Slenderman and Other Strange Tales, was released digitally on major streaming and download sites on January 13, 2016, with a physical CD release the following April.
 The album's title song, based on the creepypasta legend Slender Man and its associated 2012 stabbing case, received some minor media attention in the wake of the 2016 HBO documentary Beware the Slenderman.
 In 2020, an expanded version of Slenderman featuring newly recorded songs was issued on vinyl by Metal Assault Records.
+The band was on pause while the singer removed an eye tumor through surgery.